esa/ccsds-css-frm-editor/ccsds.fr.model.releng.feature/doc/README.txt

 5) Graphical FRM Modelling of Uses relations - Experimental 5.1.1) install Sirius integration with EEF from update site (Help -> Install New Software) Modeling Package Updates for Eclipse Oxygen
-5.1.2) Switch to the Modeling Perspective: Window -> Open Perspective -> Modeling 5.2) If your project from 5) is not a modelling project convert it to be a Modeling project: right click the project -> Configure -> Convert to Modeling Project
+5.1.2) Switch to the Modeling Perspective: Window -> Perspective -> Open Perspective -> Other -> Modeling
+5.2) If your project from 5) is not a modelling project convert it to be a Modeling project: right click the project -> Configure -> Convert to Modeling Project
 5.3) Right click the project -> View Point Selection -> Functional Resources.
 Your project has now an representation.aird file
 5.4) Right click the project -> Create representation.
 Select Functional Resource Diagram -> Next